Mobterest/fullstack-nftmarketplace-flutter-app-tutorial/README.md

 ## Deployment

-To deploy this project run
+To deploy this project:
+1. Update the config.dart file in lib/utils/config.dart and replace <ENTER HERE> with the respective data.

+2. Then Run

 ```bash
   flutter pub get